HOUSE JOURNAL

 REMARKS ORDERED PRINTED

-Representative Martinez Fischer moved to print remarks by Representative Toth, Representative Paul, and Representative Leo Wilson.
+Representative Martinez Fischer moved to print remarks by Representatives Toth, Paul, and Leo Wilson.

 HR 1528 - ADOPTED